-These interim consolidated financial statements have been prepared in accordance with Canadian generally accepted accounting principles with the assumption that the Company will continue on a going concern basis, which assumes the Company will be able to realize its assets and liabilities in the normal course of business.
+These interim consolidated financial statements have been prepared in accordance with Canadian generally accepted accounting principles applicable to a going concern, which assumptions that the Company will be able to realize its assets and liabilities in the normal course of business for its next fiscal year.
 The Company's ability to continue as a going concern is dependent on its ability to generate future profitable operations and/or to obtain the necessary financing to meet its obligations as they come due, and to continue its operations.